YeeeeeHan/NFTracker/README.md

 Deployed instance: [link](https://t.me/NFTracker_bot)

-Type `/start` to view basic commands for the telegram bot
+Type `/start` to view basic commands for the telegram bot.

 ![start](assets/start.png)

 Type `/fp` followed by the Opensea slug, to reveal crucial information of the collection.

 ![bayc](assets/bayc.png)

 If you have entered the wrong slug, the bot would search for the closest match of popular collections within the postgres database.

 ![notfound](assets/notfound.png)

 Click the inline button to reveal the statistics of the closest match.

 ![start](assets/found.png)

 ## Technical Specification